 When I was barely more than a toddler, living in Manhattan, I learned a very big word: restitution.
 My parents, both survivors of the Nazi Holocaust, had not lived in this country too long.
 It was 1959.
 We lived in a large, old brick apartment building, where all our neighbors seemed to have numbers on their arms.
 I easily imagined that to be the norm, true of all people.
 One day, my parents received a letter in the mail.
 It said we would be receiving a small check each month: restitution.
 The German government was attempting to compensate Jews for the pillaging of possessions they had suffered.
 Of course they could not replace the 6 million murdered, but it was a gesture of reconciliation.
 It was the first I had learned of such a concept, attempting to repair broken trust or damage perpetrated.
 Although it was small consolation for my profoundly traumatized parents, it was still somehow gratifying and certainly much needed.

-It was hard to believe when I heard on the news that it was the one-year anniversary of the brutal murder of George Floyd.
-How has that year passed already?
+It was hard to believe when I heard on the news that it was the anniversary of the brutal murder of George Floyd.
+How has that time passed already?
 As an attachment theory-oriented therapist, I am still haunted by his cries for his mother in those last nine minutes of his life.
 “Mama, Mama…” As a somatic therapist who is regularly teaching clients about breath and a the calming power of intentional breathing, the words “I can’t breathe…” the same words gasped by Eric Garner in a similar police murder in 2014, have gained a whole new traumatic meaning.
-What have we learned in this ensuing Pandemic year since Floyd’s tragic death?
+What have we learned in this ensuing time since Floyd’s tragic death?
 Does anyone remember Eric Garner?
 Will anything be significantly different for the poor, disenfranchised and of color in our country and the world, or will this be just one more episode, like a traumatic flashback, that recurs and persists and continues to perpetuate pain and enduring dysregulation and dysfunction?

 As a relationship therapist, I am constantly trying to teach clients and often couples the power and magic of apology.
 Most do not really know how, having never heard a meaningful apology for harm done to themselves, and also living as we do, in a culture of blame.
 Many even view apology as an admission of defeat, so it is a humiliation to take responsibility for relationship repair.
 If made at all, apology is tinged with a self-canceling defensiveness, and so have no impact at all.
 In a memorable episode of the long discontinued television program, Sopranos, when one character, Christopher, while under the influence of heroin, sat on and suffocated his girlfriend’s beloved little dog to death.
 He shrugged his shoulders dramatically and exclaimed to his devastated girlfriend “Hey!
 I’m sorry!”
 Of course this had no meaning to the bereft young woman.